MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/security/active-directory-domain-services.md

 - The FQDN of the server occurs in the topology stored in Central Management store.

-- The server presents a valid certificate from a trusted CA. For details, see [Environmental requirements for Skype for Business Server 2015](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md).
+- The server presents a valid certificate from a trusted CA. For details, see [Environmental requirements for Skype for Business Server 2015](../../plan-your-deployment/requirements-for-your-environment/environmental-requirements.md) or [Infrastructure requirements for Skype for Business Server 2019](../../../SfBServer2019/plan/environmental-requirements.md).

 If either of these criteria is missing, the server is not trusted and connection with it is refused.
 This double requirement prevents a possible, if unlikely, attack in which a rogue server attempts to take over a valid server's FQDN.